 And that’s it!
 You’ve now made your house period positive just by this one simple step!

 You could also add some reading material in the room as well, about puberty and periods!
-There are lots of fantastic period positive books for girls.
+There are lots of fantastic period positive books available.

 Something as simple as making period supplies easily accessible does help to remove the shame and secrecy around periods.